RikGr/blog/_posts/2024-05-15-Leveraging-Azure-Monitor-Baseline-Alerts.md

 As this [official documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alert-options#azure-monitor-baseline-alerts-amba) states:

 *AMBA is a central repository that combines product group and field experience driven alert definitions that allow customers and partners to improve their observability experience through the adoption of Azure Monitor.*

 and:

 *AMBA has patterns that group alerts from different resource types to address specific scenarios.
 Azure landing zone (ALZ), which is also suitable for non-ALZ aligned customers, is a pattern of AMBA that collates platform alerts into a deployable at-scale solution.*

-For the ALZ scenario AMBA comes with an opinionated set of predefined alerts on the most common resources deployed in landing zones.
-To summarize it a great starting point and enabler to improve ALZ observability quickly.
+For the landing zone scenario AMBA comes with an opinionated set of predefined alerts on the most common resources deployed in landing zones.
+To summarize, it a great starting point and enabler to improve landing zone observability quickly.
 Because it is al parameterized, it is also easy to customize to your own needs and to tailor it for customer specific situations.

 An important feature of AMBA is that is **policy-driven**.
 Instead of creating the alert resources themselves it consists policies to create the alerts on the specific resources if they are missing.
 Policy Intiatives are used to logically group the alert definitions together.
 With Policy Assignments you can assign the initiative to the preferred scope such as Management Groups or subscriptions.